Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Examples of admissible cohomology theory

 \subsection{Motivic complex}

-\rz{z} Let $k$ be a field, and let $\cC$ be the full subcategory of $\Sch/k$ consisting of schemes which are smooth separated of finite type over $k$.
+Let $k$ be a field, and let $\cC$ be the full subcategory of $\Sch/k$ consisting of schemes which are smooth separated of finite type over $k$.
 For $i \in \bZ$, we define $\sfGa(i)$ on $\cC_\Zar$ as follows:

-where $\bZ(i)=\rC_\bullet(\bZ_\tr(\Gm^{\wedge i}))[-i]$ denotes the motivic complex of Suslin-Voevodsky \cite{SV} Definition 3.1, and $\rC_\bullet$ denotes the singular complex construction due to Suslin.
-It is easy to see that $\sfGa(*)=\{\sfGa(i)\}_{i \in \bZ}$ is a graded cohomology theory on $\cC$.
-We check that $\sfGa(*)$ is an admissible cohomology theory.
-We define the morphism $\varrho$ in the axiom \ref{axiom1}\,(1) as the natural quasi-isomorphism $\sfGa(1) \cong \cO^\times[-1]$.
-By the comparison theorems in \cite{Bl} Theorem 2.1, \cite{FS} Proposition 12.1 and \cite{V} Theorem 1, we have the following diagram of quasi-isomorphisms of complexes of abelian sheaves on $X_\Zar$ for each $X \in \Ob(\cC)$:
+where $\bZ(i)=\rC ^\bullet(\bZ_\tr(\Gm^{\wedge i}))[-i]$ denotes the motivic complex of Suslin-Voevodsky \cite{SV} Definition 3.1, and $\rC ^\bullet$ denotes the singular complex construction due to Suslin.
+We will prove that $\sfGa(*)$ is an admissible cohomology theory in Appendix \ref{appA} below, assuming that {\it $k$ admits the resolution of singularities} in the sense of \cite{SV} Definition 0.1.